170 Degrees C To F

 °F = (°C × 9/5) + 32

 This formula accounts for the difference in the scales' zero points and the different sizes of their degrees.
-The factor 9/5 (or 1.8) adjusts for the difference in the size of the degree units, while adding 32 accounts for the difference in the zero points.
+Think about it: the factor 9/5 (or 1.
+8) adjusts for the difference in the size of the degree units, while adding 32 accounts for the difference in the zero points.

 Converting 170°C to °F